• Skip to primary navigation

 Caffeine Content

 Another key difference between Hojicha vs Matcha Tea is the differing caffeine levels.
 Matcha is actually very high in caffeine, even greater than a cup of coffee.
-On the other hand, Hojicha has a low caffeine content at a fraction of Matcha and other tea.
+On the other hand, Hojicha has a low caffeine content at a fraction of Matcha and other teas.
 In fact, Matcha has about 20 times the amount of caffeine than Hojicha!

 The lower caffeine content is because Hojicha uses parts of the tea plant that has significantly less caffeine than the leaves that are used to make matcha and other teas.